Hi, I'm Nick Veitch in Taipei and I teach MMA-ready Wing Chun kung fu.

 So why am I the person who's figured out how to make Wing Chun MMA-ready?
 Part of it is being in the right place at the right time.
 Encountering the right people.
 Serendipity.
 But part of it is being ready to take advantage of opportunity when it knocks on your noggin.
 I grew up in a dozen neighborhoods in six countries on three continents.
 Each new neighborhood told me all the norms in every preceding neighborhood were wrong.
 As a kid, that pretty quickly immunizes you against taking any local person seriously anywhere.
 So I have zero automatic respect for anything.
 I don't care about lineage, tradition, status, etc. So I'm free to accept new ideas, even when insufficiently or even incorrectly explained.
 I've enough intellectual freedom to make sense out things on my own, regardless of what anyone else thinks or fails to see.

 Come on out and you'll see.
 C'mon out and join the future of stand-up fighting.

 I teach outdoors to a few friends.
 Get in now while it's still free.
 After I nail down all the final details to making this fully MMA-ready, I will charge.
 And it's going to cost you an arm and a leg if you're not already part of my insider crew.
 So c'mon out now!

 Bio: grew up in the UK, equatorial Africa, and North America.
 Been on the ROC for 25 years.
-Self-taught Mandarin speaker, professional translator, transitioning into best-selling historian.
+Self-taught Mandarin speaker, professional translator, transitioning into professional historian.
 Love history, politics, cooking, jazz.
-Am married.Fee: Free!
-I teach outdoors to a few friends.
-Can't be bothered to charge 'em.
+Am married.

 地点：我开了两门课 （白天于晚上在台大不同的地点）： 请参考 这网站的'G: Schedule and Location' 页或大电话来问。